-- In December 2001, the Rand was 29% undervalued compared with its trendline Trade Weighted Value. - In April 2006, the Rand was 20% overvalued compared with its polynomial trendline Trade Weighted Value - Over the next couple of years, with the depreciation of the Rand against its trading partners, this reversed again to being 21% undervalued by October 2008. - However, as of February 2010, this has reversed once again to 22% overvalued, indicating that the Rand is more overvalued than it was in 2006.
+- o In December 2001, the Rand was 29% undervalued compared with its trendline Trade Weighted Value. - o In April 2006, the Rand was 20% overvalued compared with its polynomial trendline Trade Weighted Value - Over the next couple of years, with the depreciation of the Rand against its trading partners, this reversed again to being 22% undervalued by October 2008. - However, as of May 2010, this has reversed once again to 24% overvalued, indicating that the Rand is more overvalued than it was in 2006.